marathomas/tutorial_repo/README.md

 ## 4. Data accessibility

 All code is under MIT-license.
 Exclusive copyright applies to the audio data file (audio_please_unzip.zip), meaning that you cannot reproduce, distribute or create derivative works from it.
+You may use this data to test the provided code, but not for any other purposes.
+If you are interested in using the exemplary data beyond the sole purpose of testing the provided code, please get touch with Prof. Marta Manser.
 See license for details.